 A hybrid mattress is a combination of two mattress types.
 The core or the support of the mattress is pocketed coils with body-conforming top layers with one or more layers of memory foam or latex.

 Hybrid mattresses provide the best of both worlds.
-The coils or innerspring provides the responsiveness required in a mattress and the foam layers help in providing comfort by adapting to the shape of the body.
+The coils or innerspring provide the responsiveness required in a mattress and the foam layers help in providing comfort by adapting to the shape of the body.

 Memory Foam Mattress

-Memory foam mattresses are favorite among buyers because of its excellent conforming and pressure relieving properties.
+Memory foam mattresses are favorite among buyers because of their excellent conforming and pressure relieving properties.
 The memory foam snugs the body curves and distributes the weight evenly.
 This is more crucial for customers with uneven bodyweight distribution.

 A person with a heavy shoulder or lower body area will find it extremely comfortable due to proper spine alignment.
 But memory foam tends to trap body heat and it can be a deal-breaker for a hot sleeper.